 Nut Milk Bag for straining out the alcohol.

 Items needed for Step 2 Silting:

-Turkey Baster for moving small amounts of alcohol wash.
+Turkey Baster for siphoning small volumes of alcohol.

-Electric Siphon for moving larger amounts of alcohol wash
+Electric Siphon for siphoning larger volumes of alcohol.

 Items needed for Step 3 Distilling: